New York-based KeepSolid's VPN Unlimited is a capable service with some unusual features that you won't always find elsewhere.

-Tapping the country name at the top of the screen displays the more standard location list.
-This opens with a list of recommended servers which has similar functionality to the Windows client: a workload figure highlights the least and most-used servers, ping times are available if you need them, and there's a Favorites list to store your most commonly-used locations.
+Tapping the location name at the bottom of the screen displays the more standard country list.
+This works much like the Windows client: a workload figure highlights the least and most-used servers, ping times are available if you need them, and there's a Favorites list to store your most commonly used locations.
 Torrent-friendly and recommended streaming servers are highlighted, or you can view all the best streaming servers on a separate tab.

 A relatively sparse Settings dialog starts with an option to change protocols.
-You're able to choose OpenVPN or KeepSolid's Wise option, in either TCP or UDP forms.
+There's more choice than you'll usually see in a mobile app, though, with OpenVPN or KeepSolid's Wise option (in either TCP or UDP forms), IKEv2 and WireGuard.

-We're not complaining, of course, and on balance KeepSolid's Android app is better designed than its Windows offering.
-It's still mostly about the basics, though (apart from the comprehensive Reconnect options), and we've seen more powerful Android apps available elsewhere.
+Put it all together and KeepSolid's Android app is a likeable tool, and better designed in some ways than its Windows offering.
+It's still mostly about the basics, though, and we've seen more powerful Android apps available elsewhere.